zonotope/zanmi/README.md

 database and database tables.

 ## FAQs
+* What about OAuth?
+  - While I do have plans to implement an OAuth2 provider based on zanmi eventually, full OAuth2 support was a little overkill for my immediate use case.
+I wrote zanmi because I primarily wanted to (1) share user authentication among decoupled services and (2) isolate user password storage from all the other application data.

 * How do users log out?
   - zanmi only supports password database management and stateless authentication, so there is no session management.
 Client applications are